dotnet/corefxlab/docs/Span.md

 #Other Random Thoughts

 ##Optimizations
-We need to enable the existing array bounds check optimizations for Span – in both the static compiler and the JIT – to make its performance on par with arrays.
+We need to enable the existing array bounds check optimizations for Span\<T\> – in both the static compiler and the JIT – to make its performance on par with arrays.
 Longer term, we should optimize struct passing and construction to make slicing operations on Spans more efficient.
 Today, we recommend that Spans are sliced only when a shorted span needs to be passed to a different routine.
 Within a single routine, code should do index arithmetic to access subranges of spans.

 ##Conversions
 Span\<T\> will support reinterpret cast conversions to Span\<byte\>.
 It will also support unsafe casts between arbitrary primitive types.
 The reason for this limitation is that some processors don’t support efficient unaligned memory access.

 ##Platform Support Plans
-We want to ship Span\<T\> as a nugget fat package available for .NET Standard 1.1 and above.
-Runtimes that support by-ref fields and returns will get the fast two filed span.
-Other runtimes will get the slower three-field span.
+We want to ship Span\<T\> as a NuGet fat package available for .NET Standard 1.1 and above.
+Runtimes that support by-ref fields and returns will get the fast ref-field Span\<T\>.
+Other runtimes will get the slower three-field Span\<T\>.

 ##Relationship to Array Slicing
-Since Span\<T\> will be a stack only-type, it’s not well suited as the general representation of array slice.
+Since Span\<T\> will be a stack-only type, it’s not well suited as the general representation of array slice.
 When an array is sliced, majority of our users expect the result to be either an array, or at least a type that is very similar to the array (e.g. ArraySegment\<T\>).
 We will design array slicing separately from Span\<T\>.

 ##Covariance
 Unlike T[], Span<T> will not support covariant casts, i.e. cast Span\<Subtype\> to Span\<Basetype\>.
-Because of that, we won’t be doing covariance checks when storing references in spans.
+Because of that, we won’t be doing covariance checks when storing references in Span\<T\> instances.